 About the participants:

-Recognized for their work within Eastern and Western European institutions and biennales, this project marks the first time these artists and historians will present their work to West Coast audiences.
-Working across film, painting, and interdisciplinary research, their practices build new narratives, deconstruct imperialist mythologies, and envision possible futures.
-We look forward to welcoming the Los Angeles community in joining us as we discuss postcolonial theory, feminist epistemology, Soviet modernity, and alternative forms of energy systems.
+Recognized for their work within Western and Eastern European institutions, biennales, and film festivals, this project marks the first time these artists present their work to West Coast audiences.
+Working across mediums and interdisciplinary research, their practices build new narratives by deconstructing imperialist mythologies and envisioning new, sustainable futures.

 Roman Khimei Filmmaker